"Anxiety symptoms can be terrifying, frustrating and overwhelming, but NOT harmful...

-Jenny Saunders BSc, MSc
+Jenny Saunders BSc, MSc Psychologist

 First of all, please let me be clear on this.
 The sensations and thoughts you experience during high anxiety are NOT anxiety 'symptoms' at all, but the normal, expected physical reactions to high anxiety (the emotion of fear).

 Symptoms are signs of illness... you are NOT ill.
 For ease, however, I will continue to call these thoughts and sensations symptoms.
 Anxiety symptoms are the result of an abnormal increase in the levels of adrenaline in the blood, which sets off a 'chain reaction' of normal, but inappropriate, bodily functions.

 Anxiety symptoms can affect a sufferer both physically and emotionally, but it is important to note that none of these anxiety symptoms represents a threat to a sufferer.
 Anxiety symptoms are caused by an exaggerated emotional response, which is controlled by the subconscious mind.
 The Amygdala assists in controlling anxiety levels.

 Firstly, there is a psycho-physiological (physical) component, which produces anxiety symptoms such as palpitations (racing heart), breathlessness, dizziness and sweating.
 This component produces anxiety symptoms which affect us on a purely physiological level and are mostly as a direct result of adrenalin released during the 'fight or fight' response.